diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ## 5. Hadoop I/O

 ### Data Integrity
-A commonly used error-detecting code is CRC-32 (32-bit cyclic redundancy check), which computes a 32-bit integer checksum for input of any size.
-CRC-32 is used for checksumming in Hadoop’s ChecksumFileSystem, while HDFS uses a more efficient variant called CRC-32C.
+A commonly used error-detecting code is CRC-32 (32-bit cyclic redundancy check), which computes a 32-bit integer checksum for input of any size. `CRC-32 is used for checksumming in Hadoop’s ChecksumFileSystem, while HDFS uses a more efficient variant called CRC-32C`.

 `HDFS transparently checksums all data written to it and by default verifies checksums when reading data`.
 A separate checksum is created for every `dfs.bytes-per-checksum` bytes of data.
-The default is 512 bytes, and because a CRC-32C checksum is 4 bytes long, the storage overhead is less than 1%.
+The default is 512 bytes, and because a CRC-32C checksum is 4 bytes long, `the storage overhead is less than 1%`.

 Datanodes are responsible for verifying the data they receive before storing the data and its checksum.
 A client writing data sends it to a pipeline of datanodes (as explained in Chapter 3), and `the last datanode in the pipeline verifies the checksum`.